Elen-tesfai/buzzline-04-tesfai/README.md

 #### **Real-Time Chart Updates**
 The chart updates dynamically as new data is consumed from Kafka.
 This provides a live view of the data stream and allows us to visualize trends and changes as they happen.

-#### **CSV File Processing**
+#### **JSON Data Processing**
-The producer now reads data from a CSV file and stops after processing all rows.
-Unlike the continuous streaming examples, this modification ensures that the producer only sends a finite set of data to Kafka, completing the process after all records are processed.
+The producer reads JSON data from a file (project_live.json) and streams it to a Kafka topic.
+Unlike continuous data streaming, this setup ensures that each message is processed in real-time as it’s received.
+The producer sends a stream of JSON messages, each containing attributes like message, author, timestamp, category, sentiment, etc. The producer continues sending data to Kafka, and the consumer processes each message dynamically to visualize insights.

 We can analyze and visualize different types of streaming data as the information arrives.